mikiyas-zelalem/how-to-integrate-external-api-in-wordpress/README.md

 API integration makes this possible by establishing a connection between your WordPress site and these external services.
 It's like giving your website the ability to have conversations with other software applications in a language they both understand.

+**<a href="https://mikiyaszelalem.com/wordpress/how-to-integrate-external-api-in-wordpress/" rel="dofollow">Learn How to Integrate External API in WordPress: Step-by-Step Guide </a>**